wp-plugins/wp-live-chat-support/readme.txt

 1. Front-end of WP Live Chat Support
 2. Back-end of WP Live Chat Support
 3. Settings page of WP Live Chat Support
+4. "Leave a message" functionality available in WP Live Chat Support Pro
+5. Initiate a live chat with a visitor on your website (pro version)

 == Upgrade Notice ==